 - the consumptive pool to which the shares relate

 How do I get a water licence?

-DEWNR is responsible for issuing water licences to take water on behalf of the Minister for Sustainability, Environment and Conservation.
+The department is responsible for issuing water licences to take water on behalf of the Minister for Environment and Water

 When a water resource is prescribed, existing users of water have the right to apply for a water licence and be granted a volume of water based on an assessment of their historical or anticipated needs.
 The process for licensing water use may be at different stages for different prescribed water resources and some water resources may have volumes of unallocated water that may be made available for allocation in the future.
 For specific information about the water licensing process in your region contact your regional NRM Office.

 If the licensing process in your area is complete, there is no unallocated water and you would like to acquire a water licence or allocation, you may look into purchasing these on the water market by engaging in water trade.

 The transfer of water licence or allocation from one person to another is subject to rules under the Natural Resources Management Act 2004 and the transfer principles of the relevant Water Allocation Plan that the water right relates to.

 Where can I find out more about my water licence?

-You can check information concerning your water licence, or any other permit, allocation and/or approval that you hold relating to the access, take and use of water in South Australia by accessing the state’s NRM register, which is publicly accessible through DEWNR's WaterConnect website.
+You can check information concerning your water licence, or any other permit, allocation and/or approval that you hold relating to the access, take and use of water in South Australia by accessing the state’s NRM register, which is publicly accessible through the department's WaterConnect website.